Commercial sales and purchases

 Debra has worked as a property lawyer since her admission and has been a Director at AlexanderDorrington since its inception through to 31 March 2020.
 She has an intense interest in property and property law.
 This experience allows Debra to get the job done quickly and effectively for her clients.
 She consistently delivers the best value for money.

 Debra’s experience in property law has provided her with many prestigious opportunities.
 She has been an elected representative of New Zealand property lawyers and in that role sat on the executive for the Property Law Section for almost a decade.
 She regularly presents NZLS property seminars, workshops and webinars.
 She is named as a leading individual in the real estate and construction category for The Legal 500 and has been for a few years running now.

 Her clients include commercial and residential property developers, large scale property owners, managers, lessors, lessees, bodies corporate, residential societies and property investors.
 For these clients, Debra puts in place legal structures, completes detailed due diligence enquiries, prepares subdivision documentation, assists in sales and acquisitions, negotiates leases and deals with a full range of property matters.

-- Lead partner on the 3 stage unit title subdivision of SugarTree residential development of approximately 500 units.
-Work included determining the appropriate legal structure for the precinct; incorporating staged completion of the development and retail and residential units; simplifying complex title structures; preparing complex subdivision documents; overseeing multiple sales, including settlement of 270 units due in a single day.
+- Lead partner on the 3 stage unit title subdivision of SugarTree residential development of approximately 700 units.
+Work included determining the appropriate legal structure for the precinct; incorporating staged completion of the development and retail and residential units; simplifying complex title structures; preparing complex subdivision documents; overseeing multiple sales, including settlement of almost 300 units due in a single day.

 - Acting for a publicly listed company over many years, in relation to its property matters.
 Work included various sales and purchases; the negotiation and preparation of multiple industrial design-build lease agreements and associated matters.